 • Optional Garnishes: Freshly chopped chives or a sprinkle of additional shredded cheese can be used to garnish the soup before serving, adding a pop of color and texture.

-How to Make Outback Walkabout Soup
+How To Make Outback Steakhouse Walkabout Soup

 Step One: In a large pot, melt the butter over medium heat.
 Add the thinly sliced onions and cook, stirring occasionally, until they are soft and start to caramelize, about 10-15 minutes.